 In contrast to the child-birth causing death claim, a study conducted in Finland for seven years on nearly 10,000 women, found that there were significant statistical increases in the mortality rate of women after abortion.
-Women who had abortions were actually 3.5% more likely to die within a year than those who carried their pregnancy to term.
+Women who had abortions were actually 3.5 times more likely to die within a year than those who carried their pregnancy to term.

 Deaths and Complications Are Underreported